 Thefield should include apartment, suite or any additional information about the address (this will not be used during geocoding).

 Also required:, , , and

 The SMS notifications for certain recipients.
-Set the cell value to if you would like the recipient of the task to receive notifications, and set it to to disable notifications for that recipient.field allows you to enable/disable automated
+Set the cell value to if you would like the recipient of the task to receive notifications, and set it to to disable notifications for that recipient.
+If this field is not used, the task notification setting is defaulted to and a notification will be sent unless the Recipient has notifications disabled.field allows you to enable/disable automated

 Thefield is used to store information or special instructions pertaining to the Recipient.
 Text placed in this field will overwrite any existing notes.